Multi-Tenancy in Laravel: A Comprehensive Guide

 Ensure that tenant data is isolated and secure.
 Use encryption and secure database connections.

-See also Best Practices for Migrations in Microservices
+See also Best Practices for Using php artisan migrate in Laravel

 Automated Tests